Constipation After Colonoscopy: Causes & Tips to treat

 - Being older than 65

-- Having any other health conditions such as diverticulosis or previous history of intestinal obstruction.
+- Have any other health conditions such as diverticulosis or previous history of intestinal obstruction.

 - Fever or shortness of breath.